REhints/REhints.com/_posts/2014-07-31-HexRaysCodeXplorer v1.2 released. What the next.md

 layout: post
 ---

 Today we [released](https://github.com/REhints/HexRaysCodeXplorer/releases/tag/1.2) a minor update for HexRaysCodeXplorer (v1.2).
 This version contains a lot of bug fixes and currently supporting IDA v6.6 and Hex-Rays Decompiler (x86) v2.0.
-The source code already avalible in [GitHub](https://github.com/REhints/HexRaysCodeXplorer)!
+The source code already avalible on [GitHub](https://github.com/REhints/HexRaysCodeXplorer)!

 {{ excerpt_separator }}